-Here in North Central Florida our land prices have risen an average of 9% over the last three years, which is right in line with the national average.
+Here in North Central Florida our land prices have risen an average of 10% over the last few years, which is slightly above the national average.
 In Alachua and Marion Counties, land is in high demand for residential and commercial development.
 In Bradford, Columbia, Gilchrist and Union Counties, the demand is higher for rural homes sites, small farms and agricultural tracts.
 Levy county has seen a rise in the value of recreational / hunting tracts and timberland.

 About the Author